Who Evaluates AI's Social Impacts? Mapping Coverage and Gaps in First and Third Party Evaluations: Results

-\textbf{Data and content moderation reporting is largely non-existent.} Our analysis shows that data and content moderation labor was reported in only $ 12.12\% $ of first-party reports.
-Compared to other social impact categories, third-party reporting was largely absent, limiting complementarity with first-party results.
-Sparse reporting is also reflected in the much lower bulk- and tail-effective sample sizes (ESS) and funnel-shaped posteriors of the regression coefficients for this category (Tab.~\ref{tab:regression_beta} \& Fig.~\ref{fig:regression_beta_density}), which are consistent with weak identifiability of those coefficients.
-Interviews attribute these gaps to lack of attention, measurement difficulty, and reliance on provider disclosures.
-FP2 noted: \textit{``There’s not a lot of evaluation or real discussion happening around [data and content moderation labor reporting], though it deserves more attention.''} FP5 discussed how data and content moderation is typically \textit{``overlooked''} and said \textit{``this is of the highest importance because it impacts people across the world disparately.
-So content moderation is mostly done from places through people in places that do not have that much money...So because of that their sufferings are often not measured, not accounted for, not heard for.
-So yeah, and that's a problem.
-So there are two different aspects.
-The extent of the damage in terms of amount and lastingness...And also the discrepancy of the damage across the global population.''} NP2 further explained that there is a need for \textit{``more diverse stakeholders [and] creating mechanisms that allow non-technical stakeholders to translate their experiences.''}
+\paragraph{Data and content moderation reporting is largely non-existent.} Our analysis shows that data and content moderation labor was reported in only $8.06\%$ of first-party reports.
+Compared to other categories, third-party reporting was largely absent, limiting complementarity with first-party results.
+The regression coefficients for this category (Tab.~\ref{tab:regression_beta} \& Fig.~\ref{fig:regression_beta_density}) are weakly identified, as reflected in the low bulk- and tail-effective sample sizes and funnel-shaped posteriors.
+In our interviews, interviewees described gaps as consistent with a lack of attention, measurement difficulty, and reliance on provider disclosure.
+FP2 noted limited \textit{``evaluation or real discussion''} of data and content moderation labor despite it \textit{``deserving more attention.''} FP5 discussed how data and content moderation \textit{``is of the highest importance''} as it is typically \textit{``overlooked''} and \textit{``impacts people across the world disparately.''} NP2 further explained that \textit{``more diverse stakeholders [and] mechanisms that allow non-technical stakeholders to translate their experiences''} are needed.